seth-linares/Code_Coach/Plans/Recent_Plan.md

-Thanks for the detailed overview!
-Based on the information you've provided, here’s an updated and refined summary of your project, "Code Coach":

 ### Project Overview: Code Coach

 **Code Coach** is a web-based platform that empowers individual developers to enhance their coding skills through practice and real-time AI assistance.
 Unlike platforms with community features, Code Coach focuses on personal development, providing users with challenging coding problems and the unique capability to interact with AI chatbots for guidance.